 What’s next?

-During this period, the free online curriculum will be offered to schools.
-This curriculum contains approximately two hours of content that teachers can access at their convenience, allowing them to learn at their own pace and integrate the knowledge into their teaching practices.
+The feasibility study ran from September–December 2024.
+During this period, the free online curriculum was offered to schools, containing approximately two hours of content, allowing them to learn at their own pace and integrate the knowledge into their teaching practices.
 The insights gained from this feasibility study will be crucial in refining the final product.

 By September 2025, we aim to have a polished, comprehensive resource available to the educational sector at no cost.
 This resource will not only enhance teacher confidence but also significantly improve student experiences in PE and physical activities.